henspace/text2lesson-docs/docs/learning-trail/missing-word-and-order.md

 # Order problem

-If the question just has three dots at the end, it creates a ordering problem.
+If the question just has `123` at the end, it creates a ordering problem.

 Each of the right answers are put in a row, and they have to be selected in the same order they were written in the lesson.
 Any wrong answers are added to the possible options, to make the question harder.
 Here is an example:

 ```
 ?
-Put the prime numbers in ascending order. ...
+Put the prime numbers in ascending order.
+123
 = 19
 = 23
 = 29